MaximeCarriere/Coronavirus/README.md

 Thus, the immunity parameter in the SIR model cannot be applied for the Covid-19.
 In our modification this parameter is, therefore, set to 0.
 The recovered rate is now governed by the probability of surviving the virus.
 This might change in future update.

+The death rate for the Covid-19 differs according to age, gender and underlying disorders.
+Previous research showed that it could reach 12% in infection site [4], but the death rate based on actual data is around 7% [5].

 ## References